arthurcipolari/Hackintosh-Big-Sur-X510UR-BQ166T/README.md

 :heavy_check_mark: Headphones

+:heavy_check_mark: Bluetooth earphones

 #### Relavant Kexts
 - AppleALC.kext

 ### CPU power scheduling
-˜˜I tuned CPUFriend (Using CPUFriendFriend) to a more performance-oriented frequecy scheduler.˜˜ Here I tuned my build to a balanced-power frequency scheduler using CPUFriendFriend aswell.
+~~I tuned CPUFriend (Using CPUFriendFriend) to a more performance-oriented frequecy scheduler.~~ Here I tuned my build to a balanced-power frequency scheduler using CPUFriendFriend aswell.
 And made sure LFM was set right for my CPU or macOS will have trouble waking up from sleep.

 #### Relevant Kexts
 - CPUFriend.kext

 ### :heavy_check_mark: Sleep
 Appears to be working fine, just did some of the recommendations from Dortania's Guide for Sleep Fix.
+Not explict saying what I did because you will need debuging and checking from guide for specific clues.
 **Not heavily tested.**

 # EFI